-(1) Cosigner FICO Score is based upon the most recent SELF Loan received.
+(2) Cosigner FICO Score is based upon the most recent SELF Loan received.

-Delinquency Experience for SELF II through SELF IV and SELF V Loans
+Delinquency Experience for SELF I through SELF IV and SELF V Loans

-The tables that follow set forth, with regard to SELF II through SELF IV and SELF V Loans, borrower delinquencies (no SELF II Loans currently remain outstanding) as of June 30 for the years 2014 through 2018.
-Such information is included for general reference purposes only and is not intended as a representation that the payment experience of the Student Loans (which will initially be only fixed-rate SELF V Loans) will be similar to that of previously originated SELF II through SELF IV and SELF V Loans.
-In particularly those with variable rates) during any period or over the respective lives of such loans.
-In particular, there can be no assurance that future borrower delinquencies for the SELF III, SELF IV and SELF V Loans (particularly those with variable rates) will be similar to the historical experience set forth below, or that future borrower delinquencies for the Student Loans included, and to be included, in the Trust Estate will be similar to the historical experience set forth below.
-See the caption "INVESTMENT CONSIDERATIONS-Performance of Student Loans May Differ From Historical Performance of Previous SELF Loans" herein.
+The following tables set forth, with regard to SELF I through SELF IV Loans and to SELF V Loans, borrower delinquencies as of June 30 for the years 2015 through 2019.
+Such information, with respect to all SELF I through SELF IV Loans and to SELF V Loans that are not Student Loans, is included for general reference purposes only and is not intended as a representation that the payment experience of the Student Loans, which will initially include only Fixed-Rate SELF V Loans, will be similar to that of previously originated SELF I through SELF IV Loans and SELF V Loans that are not Student Loans (particularly Variable-Rate SELF V Loans) during any period or over the respective lives of such loans.
+There can be no assurance that future borrower delinquencies for the SELF III, SELF IV and SELF V Loans reflected will be similar to the historical experience set forth below, or that future Borrower delinquencies for the Student Loans included, and to be included, in the Trust Estate will be similar to such historical experience.
+In particular, changes in the level of interest rates may affect the performance of Fixed-Rate SELF V Loans and that of variable-rate SELF Loans differently See "INVESTMENT CONSIDERATIONS-Limited Performance History for the Student Loans; Performance of Student Loans May Differ from Historical Performance of Previous SELF Loans" herein.